joe7575/pdp13/README.md

 - Telewriter
 - Punch tapes
 - Monitor program with assembler / disassembler (in-game)
+- RAM and ROM chips to expand the computer
+- Communication possibilities between computers
 - Output possibilities like color lamp and 7-segment node
 - Compatible to TechAge to be able control machines
 - Installable assembler application `vm16asm` (on your PC)